CouncilofLorien/counciloflorien.github.io/docs/cards/M/mask-torn.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Fallen-wizards may not bring characters with more than 4 mind into play.
 If a Fallen-wizard has more than 9 stage points, he may not bring characters with more than 3 mind into play.
+Discard when any play deck is exhausted.
+> >
+> > {: .fs-3 }
-Discard when any play deck is exhausted. <br>_“...they smiled, as men do who see through a juggler's trick while others gape at it."_ ***---&#65279;LotRIII***
+> > _“...they smiled, as men do who see through a juggler's trick while others gape at it."_ ***---&#65279;LotRIII***
 >